 Polar bear attacks on humans are rare.
 In almost all cases, the polar bear in question was undernourished, frightened, or provoked.
-Scientists expect human polar bear-encounters to increase as the sea ice continues to melt and hungry bears are driven ashore.
+However, scientists expect human-polar bear encounters to increase as more polar bears spend more time onshore due to longer ice-free seasons.

 Can a community learn to live with polar bears?
 Hundreds of polar bears gather near Churchill, Manitoba, every fall to wait for the sea ice to form on Hudson Bay.
 Yet since 1717, only two townspeople have ever been killed by polar bears.